danielendeg/nugetpackageupdate/specs/SQL/SQL-Server-Data-Provider-in-OSS.md

 During updates, we run the risk of both versions of a resource appearing in a search result.
 RCSI will be our solution here too.

+## Ingestion Performance

+After doing some experiments, we found ingestion performance against a Premium tier 8-core Azure SQL instance to be capped at around 8k-10k patients per hour.
+The bottleneck is page latch contention because all concurrent writes are writing to the same pages because of the resource surrogate ID sequence.

+Eliminating the surrogate ID was about 2x slower.
+Using a pool of sequences improves performance somewhat, but it was not a major breakthough.

+Modifying the insert stored procedure to process a patient bundle at a time improved performace to 48k patients per hour.

+### In-Memory Tables

+To improve the performance of single-resource writes though the HTTP endpoint, particularly loads that are very spiky, we can consider the ["shock absorber" or "landing pad"](https://cloudblogs.microsoft.com/sqlserver/2013/09/19/in-memory-oltp-common-design-pattern-high-data-input-rateshock-absorber/) design pattern.
+This pattern uses in-memory tables to ingest data, and periodically moves the rows to disk-based tables.

 ### Transactions

 While we will not be implementing fhir [transactions](https://www.hl7.org/fhir/http.html#transaction) right away, we will need to think about what the appropriate isolation level should be.
 Serializable is the most predictable, but throughput will suffer if many concurrent transactions read or write the same data.